syntasso/kratix/docs/writing-a-promise.md

 - Pushed our image to our registry
 - Added the image to our Promise definition in the `xaasRequestPipeline` array

-Please note: at time of writing, only the first image will be executed.
-Multiple image functionality will be available soon.
+*Please note: at time of writing, only the first image in the `xaasRequestPipeline` array will be executed.
+Multiple image functionality will be available soon.*

 ### Cluster Worker Resources